 On the other hand, if you have an older car, you may want to reconsider your deductible levels.
 “You could consider getting a higher deductible for comprehensive and collision,” Salvatore says.
 Ultimately, it is a question of crunching the numbers for your vehicle and weighing the cost to repair or replace your vehicle against how much the policy will cost.

 In the end, whether you have a brand new car or one that has already traveled many miles, you should have the experts help you determine how you can best protect your assets without overspending.
-Contact your insurance agent to discuss your specific policy limits and adjust your coverage.
+Contact your insurance agent to discuss your specific policy limits and adjust your coverage or get a car insurance quote online.